Tel: 0161 222 7900 | Email: info@tastehospitality.com

 Recent Jobs

-A Chef de Partie is required for this beautiful hotel located in a gorgeous part of the Cotswolds.
+A Chef de Partie is required for this beautifully appointed, award-winning gastro pub situated within a charming town in a picturesque area of Wales, within the county of Monmouthshire.
 This role requires candidates to have a valid UK work visa or settled status – no sponsorship is provided.
-The luxury hotel has won numerous prestigious awards for its commitment to achieving the highest standards of both cuisine and service.
+The property has won numerous awards and is a beautiful

-A Pastry Chef is required for this beautiful hotel located in a gorgeous part of Worcestershire.
+A Night Manager is required for this exceptional hotel located in Berkshire.
 This role requires candidates to have a valid UK work visa or settled status – no sponsorship is provided.
-The luxury hotel has won numerous prestigious awards for its commitment to achieving the highest standards of both cuisine and service.
-Benefits:
+The hotel is set within acres of outstanding countryside, and is modern and ornate in its design, creating an opulent and luxurious setting for guests.
+The

 Registered Office: